 OES (AKA OEM, Original Equipment Manufacturer) parts are made by the same company that makes the genuine dealer part.
 Say you have a SAAB 9-5 and come across the unfortunate circumstance of needing to replace a throttle body.
-You, a conscious minded consumer that has a pension for quality would opt to buy the Genuine SAAB throttle body.
+You, a conscious minded consumer that has a penchant for quality would opt to buy the Genuine SAAB throttle body.
 However, because we are direct with Hella, we have a Hella SAAB 9-5 throttle body for substantially less than the genuine (so much less that we don’t even bother to carry the Genuine SAAB throttle body anymore).

 Now, you might be thinking, well I don’t want the Hella part, I want Genuine SAAB.
 That right there is the beauty of OES, and why we concentrate so heavily on carrying these parts.
 Because the Hella throttle body is the OES part, it means if you were to actually get the genuine version, chances are you will find a Hella stamp on it.
 Same part, made in the same factory, made with the same tools.
 The only difference is, often time they will have a separate case to finish, and the part will not be distributed through the dealer network.

 In many contracts that OEMs make when signing up to be the OES for a car company, they will include provisions to sell the part under their own name.
 It works out beneficially for both parties because the car company, such as BMW, wont have to dedicate the in-house resources to physically produce a part, a task that can easily be done elsewhere.
 The OEM will benefit because they will be able to make extra profit on the side by selling the parts they make through the aftermarket distribution market, while also not having to pay for the R&D involved with custom tooling and development.
 The last bonus is that we are able to buy OEM parts on the aftermarket and pass the savings onto our customers that demand only the best.